anolilab/resume-schema/README.md

 We encourage anyone who’s interested in participating in evolving this standard to join the discussions [here on GitHub](https://github.com/jsonresume/resume-schema/issues).
 Also feel free to fork this project and submit new ideas to add to the JSON Resume Schema standard.
 To make sure all formatting is kept in check, install the [EditorConfig plugin](https://editorconfig.org/) for your editor of choice.

+> **Note:** please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.

 ### Versioning

 <!-- textlint-disable @textlint-rule/google/word-list,@textlint-rule/google/slashes,write-good -->